Arcensoth/smf-datapack/README.md

 # SMF
-Standard module format: so many functions, so much fun!
+So many functions, so much fun!

 Field           | Value
 --------------- | -----